 Clingfilm may protect food and preserve meals, but it doesn’t protect the planet or preserve natural resources.
 Quite the opposite, in fact.
 In America, it’s called Saran wrap.
 Swap the “r” for a “t”, and that pretty much sums up its impact on the environment.

 Clingy by name and by nature, clingfilm can take hundreds of years to decompose.
-And when it does eventually break down, it turns into microplastics, which leech harmful chemicals into our groundwater, our oceans, and endangers the world’s wildlife.
+And when it does eventually break down, it turns into microplastics, which leach harmful chemicals into our groundwater, our oceans, and endangers the world’s wildlife.
+Is it really any wonder we’re pretty enthusiastic about finding alternatives to clingfilm?

 Thanks to this blog, clingfilm’s plans to destroy our planet are about to be foiled.
 Speaking of which, don’t even get us started on foil.